 Do you have a problem estimating time?
 For example, how long it will take to do something, or getting something finished in a fixed time?
 Start ‘clocking’ time.

 Lees verder “Timer tips”

 What do you with all your photo prints?
 I am often asked this.

 If you still have many photo prints, and they are stored randomly, the best advice that I can give you is: sort the photos in chronological order, discard the failures, second-class photos and duplicates, and store the best in envelopes, folders, photo wallets or box files, together with sachets of silica gel (these keep the photos dry, and you can often find them in packed goods that you have bought).

 Around 2004, many people began taking digital photographs.
-So did I. That means that I now have 14 years’ worth of digital photos.
-I store them in folders in my computer (iMac with iPhoto) in chronological order.
+So did I. That means that I now have 15 years’ worth of digital photos.
+I store them in chronological order in folders in my computer (iMac – first with iPhoto – now with Photos).

-Besides the date (year-month-and in some cases day), the folders are also given a name, such as “Italy” or “Paul’s Exhibition”.
+Besides the date (year-month and in some cases day), the folders are also given a name, such as “Italy” or “Paul’s Exhibition”.
 That is my most important tip: in the photo application on your computer, make main folders by year, and sub-folders by subject, or main folders by subject (holidays) and sub-folders by country and/or year.
 One subject can be ‘various’ for photos that do not belong in a particular category.
 Or, for example, a sub-folder ‘ideas’, if you regularly get inspirations.
-It is important to remember that when you start a new sub-folder, first discard all the failed and second-class photos, and make critical choices about which photos you want to keep.
+It is important to remember that when you start a new sub-folder, first clean up the collection, discard all the failed and second-class photos, and make critical choices about which photos you want to keep.
 After a time, tens of photos of the same mountain are nog longer of interest.

 Clothing is a recurring theme in terms of organization.
 Do you have a large pile of clothes on a chair – and thus clothing that is not in the wardrobe?
 Perhaps those are things that you wear most often.